Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

 Formally, denote the true success probability of action $a$ as $\mathbb{P}(s \mid a)$.
 The model learns an estimate $\hat{\mathbb{P}}_n(s \mid a)$ from $n$ training samples.
 At low scales, this estimate is noisy and unreliable everywhere.
 At high scales, it becomes accurate and sharply distinguishes high-success from low-success regions.
 The runtime policy $p_\theta(a \mid \text{target})$ implicitly follows this learned success probability.
 As the estimate improves with scale, the policy naturally concentrates on high-success actions, and severe failures, which occur in low-success regions, automatically become rare.

 This mechanism is distinct from explicit reward shaping or constraint enforcement.
 It is purely a consequence of the model learning an accurate map of which actions succeed and which fail, then concentrating its probability mass on successful regions.
-Safety emerges not from punishment but from learned structure.
+Reliability emerges not from punishment but from learned structure.

-\paragraph{Implications for agentic behavior and foundation-model design.} The progression in failure modes from 1K to 100K reveals the structural evolution of the model from an unstable mapping to a physically aligned agent.
+The progression in failure modes from 1K to 100K reveals the structural evolution of the model from an unstable mapping to a physically aligned agent.
 The 1K model behaves as an unstructured approximator with failures uniformly distributed across all actuation classes.
 The 10K model identifies safe regions (single-bank) and concentrates catastrophic errors in complex regimes (\texttt{simultaneous}), beginning to partition the action space.
 The 100K model eliminates catastrophic errors entirely and deploys multi-bank strategies sparingly and strategically, learning not merely what to do but what not to do.

 With sufficient scale, the model reorganizes its action space, aligns its strategy with the physics of reactor operation, and avoids pathological behaviors autonomously.
-The 100K model has internalized a latent safe manifold and operates on it consistently, rediscovering through data-driven learning the principles of safe reactor control that took human operators decades to learn.
+The 100K model has internalized a latent high-reliability action region under the sampled distribution and operates on it consistently, rediscovering through data-driven learning the principles of safe reactor control that took human operators decades to learn.